 Place decorations.
 Tie balloons to the mailbox or set out a party identifier.
 Set up a table for gifts and cards.

 Charge your phone.
 You'll need it for the party playlist and to take photos.

 Celebrate, celebrate, celebrate!
 Hit play on the music and get ready to smile.
-Take lots of photos, but be sure to take some time to really enjoy this moment as well.
+Take lots of photos, but take some time to enjoy this moment as well.
 You'll remember it for years to come!